rethinkdb/rethinkdb-rs/1-reql-language/asynchronous.md

 [cf]: /docs/changefeeds

 Due to its event-driven nature, JavaScript can easily execute RethinkDB queries in an asynchronous fashion.
-The official RethinkDB drivers currently support integration with EventMachine for Ruby and Tornado for Python.
+The official RethinkDB drivers currently support integration with EventMachine for Ruby, and Tornado and Twisted for Python.

 {% toctag %}